h19overflow/scaled_processing/README.md

 - **Compliance Monitoring**: Automatic regulatory compliance checking
 - **API Enhancements**: RESTful API for document processing
 - **Web Dashboard**: Real-time processing monitoring

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments